Disclaimers: See Chapter Part 1

 "Promise us."
 Gabrielle announced.

-"Anything." the younger woman was eager for a second chance.
+"Anything."
+The younger woman was eager for a second chance.

 "Dispose your men if they can't fight for the Greater Good."
 Xena proposed.

 "Greater Good?"
-Tanya asked.
+Tanya queried.

 "I will stop.
 Thank you both for giving me another chance."